 - Oleyl alcohols: fish oils often found in detergents and fabric softeners

-Puracy Ingredients Are Vegan and Never Tested on Animals
+Puracy Ingredients Are Vegan

 Though ingredient testing is done independently from Puracy, our contract manufacturers and ingredient suppliers are required to sign pledges that they don’t test ingredients on animals – at any stage.
 These assurances and pledges are part of our ongoing cruelty-free certification process.

-How Puracy Tests Its Products
+So How Does Puracy Test Its Products?

-Puracy Products: Always Natural, Gentle, & Effective
+Puracy Products: Always Natural, Always Effective

 Shop this article